audioxide/data/data/posts/20180321-reviews-yo-la-tengo-theres-a-riot-going-on.md

   passable bass line or soothing melody they run it into the ground in some sort of slow motion indie panic.
 week: .nan
+blurb: Neither immersive nor memorable.
+Any time the group stumble onto a passable bass line or gentle melody they run it into the ground in a slow motion indie panic.
 ---
 author: ANDRÉ
 review: By the time I had finished my first listen of *There’s a Riot Going On*,